Sterrs/leaning/README.md

 # leaning

-Ster Chess and Gödel Gang against the world.
+Ster "`succ_le_succ`" Chess and the entirety of the Gödel Gang against the world.

 We're LEArNING LEAN